 - Piece of ¾-inch-thick high-grade plywood or ½" premium wood Size depends on how big you want your board

-- 2 pieces cotton or wool felt at least 1 ½" larger than the board all the way around
+- 2 pieces of cotton or wool felt at least 1 ½" larger than the board all the way around

 - 1 piece Bump or Cotton Batting at least 2 ½" larger than the board all the way around

-- 1 piece medium-weight cotton twill or utility fabric must be 4" larger than your board all the way around
+- 1 piece of medium-weight cotton twill or utility fabric must be 4" larger than your board all the way around

 - Stapler